N2CON TECHNOLOGY

 What scenarios should we practice?

-Common high-value scenarios include: lost/stolen laptop with company data, phishing/business email compromise, ransomware attack, and vendor breach notification.
+Common high-value scenarios include: lost or stolen laptop with company data, phishing or business email compromise, ransomware attack, and vendor breach notification.
 Each scenario exposes different gaps in after-hours escalation, access controls, data classification, and communication processes.

 What makes a tabletop exercise effective?

-Clear roles (incident commander, IT, security, leadership, legal, communications), timed injects that introduce new facts, capturing gaps and decisions, and—most importantly—a written After Action Report with owners and timelines for improvement actions.
+Clear roles (incident commander, IT, security, leadership, legal, communications), timed injects that introduce new facts, capturing gaps and decisions, and a written After Action Report with owners and timelines for improvement actions.

 What evidence should we keep from tabletop exercises?